thegambler111/CoolObsVault/Daily_notes/One sentence everyday/One sentence everyday.md

 	- To use your core muscle effectively you must brace them by pushing them out.
 Sucking them in makes you weak.
 - 6
 	- Using 5-second-rule (counting from 5 to 1) is a great way to stop procrastination
+- 7
+	- You should always use "Wait, What?" to think about any ideas.
+"Wait" to stop for a moment and "What?" to question the presenting idea.

 #
 ---